 In my mind, I imagine a workhorse as Clydesdale.
 These horses are the ones used in some beer commercials.
 They are powerful and elegant, and they never quit.
 Furthermore, they appear the happiest and most graceful when pulling a heavy load as a team.

 I’ve had some employees like that too.
 They are steady, strong, and just keep showing up ready to do the work.
 They require a minimal amount of guidance or supervision.
 And the extraordinary amount of work they do is done without complaint.

-In fact, the business runs best and is most profitably when an owner has a full stable of these types of employees.
+In fact, the business runs best and is most profitable when an owner has a full stable of these types of employees.
 Owners love workhorses.
-Additionally, these employees inordinately impact the community by the volume of work they do.
+Additionally, these employees inordinately impact the community through the volume of work they do.

 We need workhorses for the impact they have on the community and our profitability.

 4. Specialists vs. Jack-of-all-trades

 Some practices build a whole practice around one specialty: perhaps, couples, children, or sports psychology, to name a few possibilities.
 They refer clients with other therapeutic needs to other practices.
 This model works in areas with large enough population bases to support the specialty.

 Nevertheless, most practices take another approach.
 The majority of practices assemble a team of therapists with many different niches and specialties.
 This mix of specialists becomes a diverse group that houses experts in many areas.